 this we say to you by the word of the Lord,

 Paul’s authority for making statements came personally from the Lord Jesus by direct revelation.
 Jesus made no such statements when He was on earth.
-The Lord gave to Paul special revelation about the church (Ephesians 3:1ff) and the Rapture (1 Corinthians 15:51-52).
+The Lord gave Paul a special revelation about the church (Ephesians 3:1ff) and the Rapture (1 Corinthians 15:51-52).
 Nowhere in all the history of Israel or the teachings of Jesus was there any information on the Rapture until this special revelation to Paul.

 Paul’s special revelation included two things: 1) there will be a special resurrection of departed saints in the church prior to the Tribulation period, and 2) Jesus will rapture the church to Heaven.